CorbanSwain/Transformation-Phantoms/README.md

-# Axis Phantom Image
+# Transformation Reference Images
-*To be used in comparing rotation and translation operations*
+*To be used in comparing rotation and translation operations performed by different people or methods.* `Coordinate systems = 🙃`

 ## Description
-Simple phantom volume in both .tif and .mat formats.
 The phantom volume contains three arrows corresponding to the rows (1), columns (2), and pages (3) representative of MATLAB's indexing style.
-Each of the arrows are 'annotated' with spherical beads: the row axis arrow is annotated with 1 bead, the column axis arrow is annotated with 2 beads, and the pages axis arrow is annotated with three beads.
+Each of the arrows are 'annotated' with spherical beads: the row axis arrow is annotated with 1 bead, the column axis arrow is annotated with 2 beads, and the pages axis arrow is annotated with 3 beads.

 ## Files
+Simple phantom volume in both .tif and .mat formats.
-1. axis_phantom.tif is an 8 bit grayscale image
+1. `axis_phantom.tif` is an 8 bit grayscale image
-1. axis_phantom.mat is contains a logical matrix named 'A'
+1. `axis_phantom.mat is` contains a logical matrix named `A`